 Jason Tharpe grew up an avid waterfowler in the town of Bastrop, Louisiana.
-Though he works largely behind the scenes while overseeing Delta’s affairs as chief operating officer, he’s one of the organization’s most respected minds on all matters affecting ducks and duck hunters.
+He’s one of the organization’s most respected minds on all matters affecting ducks and duck hunters.

 “I bring a no-nonsense business perspective to our discussions,” Tharpe said.
 “Yes, I’m the ‘beans and bullets’ guy who reminds everyone we have to pay the electric bill.
 But after 16 years at Delta, I like to think I still bring the perspective of the everyday duck hunter.”